Jagannath-ops/AgriTrend_simulation/readme.md

 - Linear modeling only
 - No regional or crop diversity
 - No economic or policy constraints
-- Focused on trends rather than accuracy

 > These limitations are intentional for a clean and explainable prototype.

 ## Future Work (Round 2 Plan)
 Planned extensions include:
 - GUI interface (local web app or Flutter-based app)
-- Multiple selectable crops and regions
+- Multiple selectable crops and regions (_synthetic_)
-- Expanded synthetic datasets
 - Improved data handling and validation
-- Integration of real-world datasets
+- Integration of real-world datasets (_if possible_)
-- Interactive scenario exploration
+- Interactive scenario experimentation

 ## Team
 >This project was developed by a 4-member team **The Eskimos!** as part of Hack The Winter: